-Reduce all on-line generation down to its minimum emergency MW limit.
+Step 1: Reduce all on-line generation down to its minimum emergency MW limit.
 (Reduce generator MW proportionately, by ratio of economic minimum, if power balance is achieved prior to reaching minimum limits).
 Set LMP values equal to the lower of zero or to the lowest offer price of all on-line generation.

-Set LMP values to zero.
-Reduce all on-line generation below emergency minimum proportionately (by ratio of emergency minimum) to achieve power balance.
+Step 2: If power balance is not achieved after Step 1, set LMP values to zero.
+Reduce all online generation below emergency minimum proportionately (by ratio of emergency minimum) to achieve power balance.